French Citizenship — A Secure Plan B

 For eligible applicants, being able to apply for French citizenship through their grandparents is particularly important today due to historic migration patterns between France and other countries.

 In the late 19th and early 20th centuries, many French citizens emigrated abroad to a wide range of destinations such as the USA or Canada.
-In numerous families, the French-born grandparent retained French nationality, but their children, born outside France, either did not register their birth with French authorities or later acquired another citizenship.
+In numerous families, the French-born grandparent retained French nationality, but their children, born outside France, either did not register their birth or citizenship with French authorities.

 As a result, many people today have a French grandparent without realising that French nationality may still be claimable through lineage.
 French nationality law places strong weight on descent rather than place of birth.
 If the French nationality of the grandparent can be proven and the line of descent is intact, citizenship may still be inheritable.